 in the contact tracing process.

 - Effective contact tracing relies on conducting interviews in a timely manner.
 Complying with requests for information from a contract tracer is an important expectation and a necessity as the University better understands and mitigates the spread of COVID-19.
-Contact tracers do not care where you have been or who you have been hanging out with.
-They simply need to know where you have been and who you have been in close contact with so they can reach out to those that might have been exposed to COVID-19.
+Contact tracers will not pass judgment on where you have been or who you have been in close contact with.
+They simply need to know this information so they can reach out to those that might have been exposed to COVID-19.